Ludwig's Bustard (Neotis ludwigii)

 Threats:

-The primary threat to the species is collisions with overhead power lines, with potentially thousands of individuals involved in such collisions each year (del Hoyo et al. 1996, Anderson 2002, Jenkins and Smallie 2009, Jenkins 2009, Jenkins et al. 2011, Shaw 2013).
+The primary threat to the species is collisions with overhead power lines, with potentially thousands of individuals involved in such collisions each year (del Hoyo et al. 1996, Anderson 2002, Jenkins and Smallie 2009, Jenkins et al. 2009, 2011, Shaw 2013, Shaw et al. 2018).
 Bustards have limited frontal vision so may not see power lines, even if they are marked (Martin and Shaw 2010).
-Collision rates on high voltage transmission lines in the De Aar area of the Karoo may exceed one Ludwig's Bustard per kilometre per year (Anderson 2002, Jenkins et al. 2009), and there is evidence for this level of mortality on transmission lines across the Karoo, indicating that the problem is widespread (Jenkins et al. 2011, Shaw 2013).
-Given that the extent of power lines in the Karoo is vast and expanding (Jenkins and Smallie 2009, J. Smallie in litt.
-2010), with already over 17,000 km in place, it is estimated that such collisions alone are already enough to cause a rapid decline which may intensify in the future (Jenkins et al. 2011).
-Recent surveys on the more prolific low voltage lines have also revealed substantial levels of mortality (Shaw 2013), and in addition to power lines wind farms are currently establishing in many parts of the Karoo.
-Other threats to this species include deliberate hunting, capture in snares set for mammals, poisoning and disturbance, with one satellite tracked bird likely hunted (del Hoyo et al. 1996, J. Shaw unpubl. data).
+Collision rates have been estimated at 1.12 (95 % CI 0.40– 2.58) and 0.86 (95 % CI 0.30–1.96) bustards/km/year for 400 kV transmission and 22 kV distribution lines respectively: these are the highest recorded for a South African species (Shaw et al. 2018).
+Effective mitigation measures have not yet been developed (Silva et al. 2023).
+Given that the extent of power lines in southern Africa is vast and expanding (Jenkins and Smallie 2009, Pretorius and Rose 2025) it is estimated that such collisions alone are already enough to cause a rapid decline (Pretorius and Rose 2025) which may intensify in the future (Jenkins et al. 2011, Pretorius and Rose 2025).
+The rapid expansion in renewable energy infrastructure also results in the addition of further power lines, but there are also reports of collisions with wind turbines (Pretorius and Rose 2025).

 Conservation measures: